 Osteoporosis can be defined as a skeletal disorder that is characterised by compromised bone strength, which leads to an increased risk of fracture.
-The alterations that occur in the micro-architecture of the bone, especially the sites of rich trabecular bone (the porous bone found in the spine, wrists and hips) are the common sites for osteoporosis and osteoporosis-related fractures.
+The alterations that occur in the micro-architecture of the bone, especially the sites of rich trabecular bone (the porous bone found in the spine, wrists, and hips) are common sites for osteoporosis and osteoporosis-related fractures.

-It can simply be described as: normal trabecular bone structure consists of resilient interconnected plates and broad beams that provide great strength.
+It can simply be described as a normal trabecular bone structure consists of resilient interconnected plates and broad beams that provide great strength.
 In individuals with osteoporosis, these plates are disrupted and deteriorate into weakened rod-like structures that are no longer well connected, therefore altering and decreasing the strength of these bones.

 Measurement of Bone Mineral Density (BMD)

 An accurate assessment of the BMD is needed in the diagnosis of osteoporosis, in the prediction of the likelihood of osteoporosis and future fractures, and the identification of patients in whom to initiate therapy and treatment effectively.
 The gold standard in medical practice to determine BMD is the use of a Dual-energy X-ray absorptiometry (DXA).

 - Poor diet low Calcium and Vitamin D intake

 - Long-term steroid use